-Promotion Standards
+K-8th Grades Promotion Standards

-To be promoted to the next grade level, students must complete the requirements for the grade level that precedes it.
+To be promoted to the next grade level, students must complete the requirements for the preceding grade level.

-Parents will be notified immediately when a teacher suspects that a student is in danger of not meeting the requirements for promotion to the next grade level.
-Teachers will work with the parents of struggling students and students will be offered, or in sometime circumstances required, to participate in interventions that may include tutoring, mentoring, and summer school.
+Parents will be notified immediately when a teacher suspects a student is in danger of not meeting the requirements for promotion to the next grade level.
+Teachers will work with the parents of struggling students, and students will be offered, or in some circumstances required, to participate in interventions that may include tutoring, mentoring, and summer school.